 So you’re studying electrical engineering—why do you need English?
 There are several reasons why colleges require English Composition skill for students in every discipline.

-First and foremost, your coursework is going to be delivered in English—and at the college level, coursework can get pretty complicated.
+At the college level, coursework and assignments can get pretty complicated.
 You won’t just need to do problem sets; you’ll also have to explain yourself, negotiate, work on teams, and otherwise use your language skills to improve your grades.

 Additionally, every subject has its own “language”: a unique set of terms and a distinct style of talking about the information.
 Whether you’re studying Business, Nursing, or Technology, you need to be able to pick up new words and concepts quickly and use them at a high level.